 Even the most amicable divorce can be taxing on multiple levels.
-If you are facing a divorce, it is especially important to get your financial affairs in order to prepare for the times ahead.
+If you are facing a divorce, it is especially important to get your financial affairs in order and get to organizing your finances during a divorce to prepare for the times ahead.

 Start tracking your household’s income and spending as early as possible in your process.
 This serves two purposes: it helps your attorney, and later a judge, decide how to split assets and debts and whether to award spousal or child support.
 It also helps you build a budget post-divorce.
 Include everything you spend money on: bills, food, entertainment, transportation, clothing, home maintenance, child care, and so on.
 Include “one-time” purchases, such as replacing appliances, as well as vacations and other trips.
 Use your bank and credit card statements to estimate spending from past years and project future expenses.

 It can be tedious and time-consuming to gather financial records, but they are important because they tell the story of your marriage’s financial health and give your divorce attorney more information about the case.
 Start with the following:

 - Checking and savings account statements from the past year

 - Credit card statements from the past year

 - Income tax returns from the past three years

 - Current retirement account statements

 - Investment account statements from the past year